tlylt/from-the-future/README.md

 ### Motivation

 A simple and easy way to add & view random advice from NUS SOC students to freshmen.
+Check out the website @ https://tlylt.github.io/from-the-future/

-### Work in progress
+### Progress Log

-It is still a work in progress, check out the website @ https://tlylt.github.io/from-the-future/
+2/5/2021 - First version ready and launched!